PyMVPA/PyMVPA/doc/source/faq.rst

 are sometime a problem, e.g. they will lead to numerical difficulties when z-scoring the features of a dataset (i.e. division by zero).

-The `mvpa.datasets.miscfx` module provides a convenience function `remove_invariant_features()` that strips such features from a dataset.
+The `mvpa2.datasets.miscfx` module provides a convenience function `remove_invariant_features()` that strips such features from a dataset.